In this article:

 - Identify signs of a flare-up: Symptoms such as coughing and wheezing can indicate an upcoming flare-up and may occur up to 24 hours prior.
 It is important to recognize these signs, especially after having a few.
 Also, you should know when to visit the emergency room, especially during a severe flare-up.
 Make sure your child’s teachers, coaches, and relatives have knowledge about managing attacks.

 - Submit for regular checkups: Visit your doctor at regular intervals for checkups, which also allow your doctor to update your treatment plan accordingly.

 Lifestyle Changes to Prevent Asthma Flare-Ups

 Simple lifestyle changes may help manage the symptoms and prevent asthma attacks.

-Stress can be managed by mind-body exercises, meditation, sharing your feelings, or indulging in hobbies.
+Stress can be managed through mind-body exercises, meditation, sharing your feelings, or indulging in hobbies.

-Follow an exercise regimen
+2. Follow an exercise regimen

-Record your peak flow rates
+3. Record your peak flow rates

 A peak flow meter is a piece of medical equipment used to measure the speed of inhaled or exhaled air and thus helps in monitoring asthma.
 The peak flow number lowers when the airways narrow, such as during an attack.

 The device can detect these contraction hours or days before the symptoms and thus enables you to take preventive measures and medications.